 - Wholewheat flour (please see my notes below)

 - Light brown sugar: I prefer using brown sugar over granulated sugar, the least refined the better, to create a healthy cinnamon toast crunch cereal (or at least a little bit healthier!).
 I also find that the brown sugar gives a wonderful depth of flavour, that you simply don't get from granulated sugar.

-- ‘Flax Eggs’ (2 Tbsp flax seeds & 2 Tbsp lukewarm water, mix well then pop into the fridge for 15 minutes)
+- 'Flax Eggs': 2 tablespoons of ground flax seeds & 4 tablespoons of lukewarm water, mix well then pop into the fridge for 15 minutes.